Music ready to harvest at Hood River Garlic.

 Sometimes we have to clear away excess mulch that is depriving the garlic plant from sunshine.
 Gently pull away the mulch exposing the top of the plant, leaving the dirt, and base of plant covered with mulch.
 Often the garlic plant could be yellowish from not seeing the sun.
 It will turn to green as soon as the sun shines on it.

-Depending on your location, now is the time to begin weeding.
+Depending on your location and the local weather conditions, March is often time to begin weeding..(not in 2014 though!
+Most of the country is covered in snow...).
 Just keep an eye on your garlic.
 Make sure when you look at your garden you are growing garlic and not a lot of weeds.
 Garlic does not like weeds.

 At the end of March, the garlic is getting ready for a foliage feed.
 Spraying garlic plants with a nice organic foliage feed will really benefit your crop.
-We use an organic fish emulsion that does wonders for growing garlic.
+Fertilizers include, sea kelp. seabird guano, fish emulsion (make sure fish emulsion is OMNI approved).
+We sell a nice assortment of soil amendments and foliage feed by Supreme Growers.

 Garlic will start to form flowers called "bulbils".
 These bulbils grow on scapes.
 In order for your garlic to put the energy into the bulb, rather than the flower, it is necessary to snap off the garlic scape.